 Every now and then everyone needs a mental hiatus.
 A quick siesta from the hustle and bustle of work and everyday life.
 Maybe even a little time away from the things we love.
 I love writing and I love cosplay.
 Sadly, there are no paid vacation days for mental health when you are a freelance writer and hobbyist cosplayer.
 However, when you feel like you have to go, you just have to go.
 No explanation needed, sometimes a random disappearance is the best way to proceed.

 So that’s what I did, for the past 6 months I took a break from cosplay.
-I put the website on hold, comic-convention hopping on pulse, and future costuming ideas on the shelf to collect dust and cobwebs.
-The most crazy thing about it is, I did this right in the middle of Urban Cosplayers’ Christmas, in February, at the height of the globally trending hashtag: #28daysofblackcosplay.
+I put the website on hold, comic-convention hopping on pause, and future costuming ideas on the shelf to collect dust and cobwebs.
+The craziest thing about it is, I did this right in the middle of Urban Cosplayers’ Christmas, in February, at the height of the globally trending hashtag: #28daysofblackcosplay.
 That is the equivalent of being the best show on TV but getting canceled after only one season.
 (R.I.P Firefly [2002-2003], yes, it still hurts inside.)

 It also didn’t help that I had to save up to get a new computer.
 Well, let’s just say I would not recommend spilling wine on your laptop while watching Game of Thrones.